Is it safe to feed your salmon? The short answer is yes.

-The short answer is yes.
 Salmon is a great source of omega-3 fatty acids, which support the immune system, may decrease inflammation, and can keep your dog’s coat looking shiny and healthy.
-It’s also a good protein source.
+Along with some other types of fish, salmon is also a good protein source.
 In fact, salmon is a common ingredient in high-quality dog foods.
-If your dog is allergic to more common sources of protein, like chicken, salmon may be a good alternative.
+If your dog is allergic to more common sources of protein like chicken, salmon may be a good alternative.

 How Should I Prepare Salmon for My Dog?

 As with any food, portion control is important.
-Serve your dog an appropriate portion size, and limit his salmon intake to once a week or less.
+Serve your dog an appropriate portion size, and limit salmon intake to once a week or less.
 You may even feed your dog canned salmon, although it’s best to choose one packed with water.